Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-1/_posts/2017-01-07-developmentenvironment.md

 1. Through the graphical user interface
 2. Through the command-line interface

 We are going to go through the graphical user interface and I will discuss the command line interface.
-If you are interested in exploring the command-line, I will produce give you more information, but it will not be the focus.
+If you are interested in exploring the command-line further, I will give you more information, but it will not be the focus.

 # INSERT VIDEO